jbouwh/omnikdatalogger/README.md

 This script makes it possible to intercept and forward at the same time.
 This meas you can still make use of the classic Omnik portal or Solarman PV portal.
 Forwaring and intercepting requires a server else where out of the intercepted routing, to be still be able to route to the logging servers as log thes are supported.

-The Home Assistant output plugin Integration requires the MQTT integration is set up.
+The Home Assistant output plugin integration requires the MQTT integration is set up.
 The application uses MQTT auto discovery, so the devices and entities will show up automatically at the MQTT integration.
 If you want to use the [pvoutput](https://pvoutput.org) output plugin, then you need to create an account first.
 Temperature can also be logged (a [openweathermap](https://openweathermap.org) account is needed).
 If you capture using the localproxy or tcpclient client you can also log the inverters temperature and net voltage.
+The new influxdb output plugin can now be used as well.

 My inverter presents updates approximately updates every 300 seconds.
 Fore times clients the interval defaults to 360 seconds counts from the last valid update time read from the portal.
 This way you will not miss any updates.